VoidMats/System-Manual/system-manual-windows.md

 ### Config powershell
 To config powershell it must have a profile.
-Activate profile by running this in powershell.
+By default it's not possible to create a profie, but it's possible to activate it by running this in powershell.
 ```
 $ Get-executionpolicy                                               # Show execution policy of scripts in powershell
-$ Set-executionpolicy -ExecutionPolicy [option] -Scope [option]
+$ Set-executionpolicy -ExecutionPolicy [option] -Scope [option]     # Set execution policy for powershell

  Scope options
 MachinePolicy = policy on all users